sagivnet/FactsService/README.md

 - Share Some Facts With The World!

-- An End-to-end application for managing Facts feed application using online database with users authentication service
+- An End-to-end project to manage Facts feed application using alot of cool features

 ## Features